I have a grandson. He is 16 months old. He is amazing.

 I couldn’t decide – none of the new titles sounded right – so I told my daughter we’d play it by ear.

-When my grandson was born in March 2017, I was more interested in what his name would be rather than mine.
+When my grandson was born, I was more interested in what his name would be rather than mine.
 As time went by, despite me clearly being a glamorous granny, the “Glam-ma” appellation seemed trite and superficial.
 We tried it for a bit but it didn’t stick.

 It soon became clear that it’s not the grandmother that chooses the title, but the parent of the baby.
 I thought back to the way my four children had called my mother Granny Marie, a label I – not the children – had chosen.
 My daughter soon started calling me Granny Jacqui.